simonf26/iFollowRecruitement/README.md

 As C++ is not meant to interact with the keyboard without a library, it will be simpler to create the non ros client using python.

-The python file corresponding is publisher.py
+The python file corresponding is publisher.py.
+It uses pygame to allow the user to interact with the

+Note that a library can be used to communicate between ROS and MQTT called mqtt_bridge.

+# 4. AR Tag command

+The tags were not made available so I skipped this question